Skip to main content

 How much does LTD cost?

-Experts say you should expect to pay anywhere from 1% to 3% of your annual income for an LTD plan.9 You should obviously expect to pay more for a higher benefit amount and a longer benefit period.
-An own-occupation policy will cost more than an any-occupation policy, and riders also add to the cost, albeit incrementally.
+A good benchmark is that an LTD policy can cost 1% to 3% of your income.
+You may obviously expect to pay more for a higher benefit amount and a longer benefit period.
+An own-occupation policy will generally cost more than an any-occupation policy, and riders also add to the cost, albeit incrementally.
 Since your age and health status affect your risk of disability, these impact premium costs as well.
 However, there are ways to control costs, for example, by opting for a longer elimination period.
 Also, since the benefit of an individual LTD plan typically isn’t taxed (unless it was paid for with pre-tax dollars), you may be able to opt for a lower benefit amount.

 How to get a long term disability policy